oss-hub-pro/oss-hub-pro/README.md

 ## Favorite Saying 👍
-    Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.😎
+    Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.

 ## ⚡ My Skills